fatmazaman/Twilio/README.md

 *************************************************************************************************************************************************

-Now our goal is to send a text message using code, and I know of a Python packagethat does exactly that.
+Now our goal is to send a text message using code, and I know of a Python package that does exactly that.
 It's called twilio

 *************************************************************************************************************************************************